-This report is intended to help track progress in delivering on recommendations of the Prime Minister's National Suicide Prevention Adviser's Final Advice.
-Its first edition is released on the one-year anniversary of the Final Advice and future reports will be released annually.
+This report, the second annual edition, is intended to help track progress in delivering on recommendations of the Prime Minister's National Suicide Prevention Adviser's Final Advice.

 There's no doubt this reform agenda is systemic and long-term, it will take time and sustained action to achieve.
 This requires bipartisan support and commitment above and beyond politics.